 Revenue Recognition: We recognize revenue in accordance with Accounting Standards Codification ("ASC"), Topic 606, Revenue from Contracts with Customers, which we adopted effective January 1, 2018.
-Accordingly, we recognize revenue when our customers obtain control of its products or services, in an amount that reflects the consideration that we expect to receive in exchange for those goods and services.
+Accordingly, we recognize revenue when our customers obtain control of our products or services, in an amount that reflects the consideration that we expect to receive in exchange for those goods and services.
 See Note 2 - Revenue Recognition, included in Part I, Item 1 of this Quarterly Report on Form 10-Q, for additional disclosures.

-Accounts Receivable: Our accounts receivable have terms that require payment in 30 days.
-We did not establish an allowance for doubtful accounts as of March 31, 2021 as we have not had any write offs or experienced a deterioration in the aging of our receivables, and do not expect to experience in the future.
+Accounts Receivable: Our accounts receivable have terms that generally require payment in 30 days.
+We did not establish an allowance for doubtful accounts as of September 30, 2021 as we have not had any write offs or experienced a deterioration in the aging of our receivables, and do not expect to experience in the future.

-Inventories: Inventories consist of finished goods, raw materials and subassemblies and are recorded as the lower of cost or net realizable value using the first, in-first out method.
+Inventories: Inventories consist of finished goods, raw materials and subassemblies and are recorded at the lower of cost or net realizable value using the first, in-first out method.

 Stock-Based Compensation: We recognize all share-based payments to employees and directors, including grants of stock options, warrants and common stock awards in the consolidated statement of operations and comprehensive loss as an operating expense based on their fair values as established at the grant date.
 Equity instruments issued to non-employees include common stock awards or warrants to purchase shares of our common stock.
 These common stock awards or warrants either are fully vested and exercisable at the date of grant or vest over a certain period during which services are provided.
 We expense the fair market value of fully vested awards at the time of grant, and of unvested awards over the period in which the related services are received.
-In accordance with Accounting Standards Update 2018-07, unvested awards are no longer remeasured to fair value until vesting and rather the fair value is established at the grant date consistent with the treatment of employee director awards.
+In accordance with Accounting Standards Update 2018-07, unvested awards are no longer remeasured to fair value until vesting and rather the fair value is established at the grant date consistent with the treatment of employee and director awards.

-We compute the estimated fair values of stock options and warrants using the Black-Scholes option pricing model and marketbased warrants using a Monte Carlo valuation model.
+We compute the estimated fair values of stock options and warrants using the Black-Scholes option pricing model and market-based warrants using a Monte Carlo valuation model.
 Market price at the date of grant is used to calculate the fair value of restricted stock units and common stock awards.

-We expense the fair market value of fully vested awards at the time of grant, and of unvested awards over the period in which the related services are received.
 Stock-based compensation expense is based on awards ultimately expected to vest and is reduced for estimated forfeitures except for market-based warrants which are expensed based on the grant date fair value regardless of whether the award vests.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

 Loss per share: Basic loss per share is computed based on the net loss for each period divided by the weighted average number of common shares outstanding.
-The net loss allocable to common stockholders for the three months ended March 31, 2020, reflects a \$1.8 million increase for the deemed dividend to preferred stockholders provided in connection with the close of the public offering of Series H convertible preferred stock on January 28, 2020.
+The net loss allocable to common stockholders for the nine months ended September 30, 2020, reflects a \$1.8 million increase for the deemed dividend to preferred stockholders provided in connection with the close of the public offering of Series H convertible preferred stock on January 28, 2020.
 This deemed dividend includes \$0.2 million that resulted from the subsequent reduction in the exercise of price of the warrants as a result of the March 2020 offering.
-The net loss allocable to common stockholders for the three months ended March 31, 2021 includes a deemed dividend of \$33,000 that resulted from the change in the exercise price of warrants as a result of the March 2021 offering.
+The net loss allocable to common stockholders for the nine months ended September 30, 2021 includes a deemed dividend of \$75,000 that resulted from the change in the exercise price of the warrants as a result of the March 2021 and September 2021 offerings.